GianFF/easybrokerschallenge/test/README.md

 # Testing

-We follow the pattern Arrange-Act-Assert.
+We follow the pattern Arrange-Act-Assert and try to TDD everything.

 ### API tests